 knowledge base with live chat

-can result in up to 80% of the drop in
+can result in up to 80% drop in customer support tickets.”

 Well, that’s probable because the integration makes it possible for you to answer some of the frequently asked questions before the customer initiates a chat.
 For example, Amazon right now has a separate FAQ section during the Covid-19 scare for its customers.

 This way they avoid taking chats for frequently asked questions and still generate awareness about their services effectively.

 This is an amazing way to keep those customers satisfied who’d like to find self-help articles to save time and arrive at a decision hassle-free.